NickDeckerDevs/upload-multiple-files-to-ftp/README.md

 Wordpress Plug in to allow for multiple(10) uploads to ftp site - Easy!

+Install: into it's own directory in wordpress plugins folder

 === Easy FTP Upload ===
 Version 3.0
 Modified by Nicholas Decker 2013. http://meepfacedecker.com